alexbarker234/songversation-flask/README.md

 ## Unit Tests
 TODO

-Sort out placeholders for mobile app
+Sort out placeholders for mobile app - The share button and stat button don't do anything

+Profile Page

+Friends Page

-Make it nicer when you get it right like a green tick over the check button and then a red cross when its wrong when you get it wrong it shows what song it was you got wrong
+Make it nicer when you get it right - a nice animation such as a green tick over the check button or a red cross when its wrong

+When you get it wrong it shows what song it was you got wrong